morxw96/AimTracer/README.md

 - automatic nRF52840 System OFF after two hours without activity on battery,
 - automatic German and English localization of the apps, status messages, CSV tables, and PDF reports based on the phone language,
-- a `by Moritz Wenzel` credit in the settings screen.

 ## Project structure